Web editorial:

 Story-driven content is also a great way to build authority and trust.
 By producing long-form content that delves deep into a topic, you’re positioning yourself as an expert in your field.
 Having the space to expand your ideas and offer meaningful insights to your audience showcases your expertise, and positions you as a thoughtful, useful brand.

 Then there are the SEO implications.
 All content, no matter how short, should be geared towards SEO, but with long-form content you have far more room for improvement.
 Studies show that if you want to rank highly in search results, long-form content can be hugely effective.
-A study by Search Engine Land found that the top-rated posts in the top 10 search results were all over 2,000 words, and research by Backlinko supports the idea that long-form content outperforms short-form.

 Source: SerpIQ

-Articles over 3,000 words get on average 77.2% more links than shorter ones.
+" Articles over 3,000 words get on average 77.2% more links than shorter ones.

 On to the bones of actually bringing your story to life digitally.
 The web design techniques you use to tell your story are just as important as the narrative approach itself.
-These are the main web editorial design techniques we keep seeing again and again.
+These are the main editorial web design techniques we keep seeing again and again:

 To look at these techniques in the wild, we’ve compiled a list of some of the most striking editorial websites to draw inspiration from.